 For this reason, it is important that we feel safe, not mistreated or discriminated against in the workplace.

 They need to take a closer look at companies' practices or policies to ensure employees' needs are taken into consideration, as otherwise, productivity, performance, staff commitment, and morale can be affected.

 Unfortunately, this issue is often overlooked or not spoken widely about, leaving employers and employees in the dark when it comes to dealing with discrimination.
 In several cases, this will also lead to employee turnovers due to a lack of effective measures to stop the problem.

-This article will provide a better understanding of the issue and important steps you need to take towards the prevention of discrimination in the workplace.
+This article will provide a better understanding of the issue and important steps you need to take toward the prevention of discrimination in the workplace.